Zero crossings of the differential scalar polarizability of Ba$^+$ clock transition: Measurement of the zero crossing

 Measurements are carried out in a linear Paul trap with axial end-caps as described elsewhere \cite{zhao2025lande,lee2026precision}.
 The relevant level structure of $^{138}$Ba$^+$ is illustrated in Fig.~\ref{fig:setup}(a).
 Doppler cooling is provided by driving the 493- and 650-nm transitions, with light scattered at 650\,nm collected onto a single photon counting module (SPCM) for detection.
 The $D_{5/2}$ level is populated by driving the $S_{1/2}-D_{5/2}$ clock transition at 1762\,nm and depopulated by driving the $D_{5/2}-P_{3/2}$ transition at 614\,nm.
 State preparation into the $m=\pm1/2$ states of the $S_{1/2}$ levels is facilitated by two additional 493-nm beams that are $\sigma^\pm$ polarized.

 Laser configurations are similar to that used in \cite{chanu2020magic} and illustrated in Fig.~\ref{fig:setup}(b) and (c).
 Cooling and repumping light at 493, 614, and 650\,nm are all collinear and propagate at 45 degrees to the $z$-axis.
 All three beams are linearly polarized with the 650-nm and 614-nm lasers polarized orthogonal to the 493-nm laser, which is polarized along the imaging axis ($\hat{\mathbf{x}}$).
 The 493\,nm $\sigma^\pm$ beams lie in the horizontal ($xz$) plane at an angle of approximately 37 degrees to the $x$-axis.
 They are aligned collinear with a $0.1\,\mathrm{mT}$ magnetic field, which is sufficient to lift the Zeeman degeneracy and prevent dark states when driving the $D_{3/2}-P_{1/2}$ and $D_{5/2}-P_{3/2}$ transitions.
 A Stark-shifting laser near 481\,nm propagates in the $xz$ plane at an angle of approximately 31 degrees to the $x$-axis.
-It is linearly polarized either in the $xz$-plane (Config.
+The angle is limited by available optical access and of no particular consequence.
+The beam is linearly polarized either in the $xz$-plane (Config.
 I) or orthogonal to the magnetic field (Config.
 II).
 All lasers are switched by acousto-optic modulators (AOMs).
+Although these typically have extinction ratios above 40\,dB, measurements are made differentially, i.e. with and without the Stark-shifting beam, so AOM performance is not critical.

 The 481\,nm laser is generated via frequency doubling in a bow-tie cavity.
 The fundamental 962\,nm light is produced by a tunable external-cavity diode laser (ECDL) and amplified using a tapered amplifier (Coherent, TA-0950-2000).
 Its wavelength was measured with a HighFinesse WS8-10 wavemeter with an accuracy of $\sim10\,\mathrm{MHz}$ (corresponding to 20\,MHz at 481\,nm).
 The 962\,nm laser was locked to the bow-tie cavity.
 The long-term drift of the cavity was stabilized by frequency-locking the cavity to the wavemeter, which was periodically calibrated using a cesium-stabilized 852\,nm laser.
 The 481\,nm beam power was monitored after passing through the chamber via a photodetector and power stabilized using a double-pass AOM.